Skip to main content

 Available one-time operations include:

-Pull lead statuses - this function imports Salesforce lead statuses into Aloware, mapping them as contact disposition statuses.
+• Pull lead statuses – This function imports Salesforce lead statuses into Aloware and maps them as contact disposition statuses.

 The sync users button manages the connection between Aloware users and Salesforce owners via email.
 It pulls in unsynchronized Salesforce owners, resolves mapping issues, and connects users without creating new Aloware accounts.